 This ADA compliant model comes with four elements, including two 8" Power Boil elements (2,500W) and two 6" elements (1,200W).
 One 6" element has a Melt setting to gently melt delicate foods like chocolate, while the other has a Keep Warm setting for when you need very low heat.
 Unlike pricier models, you won't find features like a timer, dual elements, or bridge elements.
 It could be a great fit if you need a cheap replacement cooktop and don't need the latest features and technology.

-If you're interested in a model with touch controls, check out the GE JP5030DJBB, retailing at $1,079.
-GE covers this model with a one year warranty, and the GE Fit Guarantee will reimburse you up to $100 towards cabinet modifications if it's not an exact replacement fit for a similar cooktop.
+If you're interested in a 36" model, check out the GE JP3036SLSS, retailing at $1,331.
+There's a difference on the layout from the 30" model.
+You can find the built-in knobs arched at the front instead of lined up at the right.
+GE covers this model with the GE Fit Guarantee and will reimburse you up to $100 towards cabinet modifications if it's not an exact replacement fit for a similar cooktop.

 Do you need an electric cooktop with downdraft?
 First of all, check out our downdraft electric cooktop reviews for more options.
 Our most popular downdraft cooktop is the KitchenAid KCED600GSS, with four elements and a 3-speed 300 CFM downdraft vent that can also be converted to a ductless (AKA recirculating) vent.
 Downdraft vents don't work as well as ventilation above the cooktop surface - check out our ventilation buying guide for more info!
 This model cannot be installed above a wall oven.

 This model is also available in black at $2,199.
 The four Even-Heat elements include a dual 6"/9" Ultra Power element (up to 3,000W), an Even-Heat Ultra 10" element, and two 6" elements (1,200W).
 There's also a hot surface light.
 The contrasting stainless steel knob controls look great, and include a knob to control the downdraft vent.